 Finding a job quickly after completing your Master's studies has a lot to do with the prestige of the university or college you graduated (in addition to your actual skills and knowledge).
 This weighs heavily on student choices for a university abroad.

 Each year, The Times Higher Education Ranking (THE) reveals a list with the best universities based on the employability rate of their graduates.
 The list is made after compiling answers of several recruiters, chief executives and business managers from top companies in 20 countries.

-Even if your decision should not rest entirely on the employability factor, if you’re considering studying in Europe, you might want to have a look at some top European universities that are present in Times Higher Education Global University Employability Ranking 2019.
-Find the top 10 European universities that made the list, and their overall academic world ranking in 2020, next to their name.
+Even if your decision should not rest entirely on the employability factor, if you’re considering studying in Europe, you might want to have a look at some top European universities that were present in the latest Times Higher Education Global University Employability Ranking.

 1. University of Cambridge, UK

 The University of Cambridge has a long history (precisely 800 years) of academic excellence and is one of the most reputed British universities.
 Present in most rankings of the world’s best universities, University of Cambridge has proven brilliant academic achievements and extensive and original research work.
 With such a track record, what employer would think twice before hiring you?

 Cambridge proudly hosts the oldest publishing house in the world and it is a well-known provider of international school qualifications, including for English language proficiency.